Part 1: Basics and Overview

 • Defining feature: As a nonprofit, no platform fees and handles accounting/legal risk.
 Set up in seconds for over 1M+ nonprofits.

 • Pricing: No set-up or platform fees.
-Brokerage fees of up to 1%.
+Third party brokerage fee of 1%.

 • Example: https://every.org/givedirectly/donate/crypto